 C. Prove what the will of God is

 - The word “prove” in the Greek means to tested, examined and found worthy.

 Illus – God tests as He did in the days of Belshazzar (Daniel 5:22-28)

-- We will find that the will of God is good, what God wants is for us to agree with His will, which is found in His Word.
+- We will see for yourself that the will of God is good.
+What God wants is for us to agree with His will, which is found in His Word.